Nunkiii/node-sbig/README.md

 You will need to install the development versions of `libusb-1.0-0`, `libpng` and `libcfitsio` (called respectively `libusb-1.0-0-dev`, `libpng-dev` and `libcfitsio-dev` on debian systems).

 The `libsbigudrv.so` SBIG proprietary library driver and the camera firmware must be correctly installed on your system and the camera clearly identified (`lsusb` to check).
+We suggest to use the `libsbig` package provided by `indi-sbig` in the version provided by the repositories.

 On Debian-like systems to install node (for example):